ronmrdechai/SimplePass/README.md

-# SimplePass - a simple password manager.
+# SimplePass: A Simple Password Manager

 _SimplePass_ is a simple password manager based on [this](https://news.ycombinator.com/item?id=14777049) HackerNews comment.
 It